 I decided on A Visit From the Goon Squad – a 2011 Pulitzer Prize-winning work of fiction by American author Jennifer Egan.
 The book is a set of thirteen interrelated stories with a large cast of characters all connected to two main characters.
 The structure of short stories seemed perfect for my endeavor – I’d could finish one a night!

 This didn’t go as planned, however.
 I found myself asleep before I even got halfway through the story.
 And when I fell asleep, I stayed asleep.
 This exercise resulted in the best sleep I’ve had in years.
 Honestly, I’d wake up in the morning with the book over my face.
 (I usually sleep with a pillow over my head to block incoming morning light, but I guess a book also does the trick.)

 To be perfectly frank, this wasn’t much of a challenge as much as it was shifting around an already enjoyed activity.
 That being said, I did find myself looking to my phone out of habit.
 This did go away after a night or two though.
 The book was so intriguing and had its fair share of cliffhangers to the point that I found myself itching to know what was next.
 I even dreamt up some alternative endings about the fate of the character that I had last read about.

 I pose this challenge to you: pick up a good book that you know you’ll enjoy and do something good for your brain.
 It will thank you!

 Reading before bed is proven to combat insomnia and reduce stress levels.
-A 2009 study from researchers at University of Sussex showed that six minutes of reading reduces stress by 68% (more relaxing than either music or a cup of tea), thus clearing the mind and readying the body for sleep.
-Reading not only helps you sleep better, but enables you to become a better you: more creative; concentrate better; become more empathetic.
+A 2009 study from researchers at the University of Sussex showed that six minutes of reading reduces stress by 68% (more relaxing than either music or a cup of tea), thus clearing the mind and readying the body for sleep.
+Reading not only helps you sleep better but enables you to become a better you: more creative; concentrate better; become more empathetic.
 It even increases cultural knowledge (without an expensive plane flight).